GRAF: Graph Attention-aware Fusion Networks: Experiments

-We evaluated tools and reported their performance including three metrics: Macro-F1 score, Weighted-F1 score, and accuracy (Table \ref{tab:grafResults}).
-We repeated each run 10 times and included the standard deviations with the median of repeats.
+We evaluated GRAF and the other tools and reported their performance based on three metrics: macro F1 score (macro-averaged F1 score), weighted F1 score (weighted-averaged F1 score), and accuracy.
+We repeated each run 10 times and included standard deviations with the median of repeats.

-According to our results, GRAF achieves the best performance with higher performance for all metrics for both datasets.
-Overall, integrative approaches (GRAF and HAN) had consistently better performance.
-We had an improved performance as compared to GCN, GAT, and GATv2 showing the importance of multiple association integration.
-As compared to HAN, we had improved performance showing the importance of the network fusion with learned attentions.
-The performance becomes lower when we utilized only node-level or only association-level attention, showing that our edge scoring works to properly weigh the edges. $\text{GRAF}_{att}$ mostly had comparable performance.
-IMDB dataset did not eliminate edges, but ACM datasets, which has bigger networks, utilized this step to get rid of the redundant edges.

-Overall, GRAF had better performance than other state-of-the-art methods, allowing to combine node- and association-level attention with network fusion in heterogeneous graphs.